tarcinapp/entity-persistence-gateway/readme.md

 * Can see the public data.
 * Never see the managed fields of the data such as: validFromDateTime, validUntilDateTime, visibility.

+# Configuration
+## Saved Field Sets
+Field sets can be defined in configuration file to make querying a complex list of fields easier.
+Instead of naming every field in the query parameter clients can give the name of the field set.
+Role based masking on the fields is still applied.
+Role-based field masking remains in effect.
+Even if clients make specific requests or use field sets, they will be unable to view certain fields unless they have the necessary authorization.

+`app.fieldsets.managed`: Selects only the managed fields from the backend.
+`app.fieldsets.unmanaged`: Selects only the unmanaged fields from the backend.
+Only id, name and kind is kept in the list of requested fields.

+Field sets can be used in query parameters such as: generic-entities?fieldset=unmanaged

+# Saved Queries
+A query parameter string can be configured to shorten the long list of commonly used queries.
+Context variables such as userId, and now can be used while building queries

+`app.queries.my`: set[owners][]=[${userId}][]
+`app.queries.actives`: set[actives]

+generic-entities?query=my

 ## JWTS Private Key
 This application validates RSA256 encrypted authorization tokens using the private key string.
 Provide the key to the application with 'app.auth.rs256PublicKey' environment variable.
 For CI/CD pipelines in Rancher managed environment, please see *Deployment with Rancher Pipelines*.
 ## Deployment to Kubernetes